Covid-19 numbers show promise, but health experts warn each state is a different battleground

-The sun could be piercing the clouds in the United States' coronavirus fight, as the number of new cases declined over two consecutive days, but experts warn different states will see different peaks.
+The White House wants the country to "reopen" soon and New York's governor says a regional reopening is in the offing, but experts warn that in the United States' coronavirus fight, different states will see different peaks.

 "In the midst of tragedy, there IS hope," Adams tweeted Monday.
 "Social distancing and mitigation IS working.
 There is a light at the end of this dark tunnel, so keep at it."

-Still, many states are in the throes of an intense effort to stem the illness' spread and save lives.
-New York could cross the 10,000 death threshold Monday, as its cases top 190,000.
+Still, many states are in the throes of an intense effort to stem the illness' spread.
+New York crossed the 10,000-death threshold Monday, as its cases topped 190,000, Gov. Andrew Cuomo said.
 New Jersey and Michigan also have frightening death tolls, with more than 2,300 and 1,400 respectively.

 Doctors in wait-and-see mode